 The Embera also have a very strong connection with nature, mainly with forests and rivers.
-They make a very selective use of natural resources avoiding big alterations to the environment.
+They use resources selectively with minimal impact on the environment.
 Traditionally, when they cut down any tree, they do it for food, medicines or to build their traditional canoes, and the areas are usually left for at least two years to recover.
 They consider the land sacred because it provides them with many things and thus, they know the relevance of taking care of it.
 Rivers also play a vital role for the Embera and they often navigate them in their traditional canoes, which are used for transport, trading and contact with other neighbouring communities.
 [6]

-During the assessment, the members of the Ipetí -Embera

-community identified the high rate of deforestation in their area as the main threat.
+During the assessment, the members of the Ipetí-Embera community identified the high rate of deforestation in their area as the main threat.
 They explained that this is both an external and an internal threat.
-It is internal because some families from the community have deforested their own plots or lands for different reasons such as the commercialisation of wood and cattle; this is however, quite low when compare to the total deforested area.
+It is internal because some families from the community have deforested their own plots or lands for different reasons such as the commercialisation of wood and cattle; this is however, quite low when compared to the total deforested area.
 It is also external because in the Ipetí-Embera collective lands, they experience problems with the 'colonos' (settlers).
 In this case, the 'colonos' are people, usually peasants, who come from elsewhere and illegally occupy a plot of land.
 They clear that plot and if possible, they sell the wood.
-Once is the land has been cleared, they use it for cattle ranching and/or sell it to landlords, and then the same process starts all over again in a new plot.
+Once the land has been cleared, they use it for cattle ranching and/or sell it to landlords, and then the same process starts all over again in a new plot.